-Again, the answer is, sometimes yes, sometimes no. Reverse mortgages have gotten a bad reputation and have detractors, but in some instances these can work well.
+Again, the answer is, sometimes yes, sometimes no. Reverse mortgages have gotten a bad reputation and have detractors, but in some instances, these can work well.
 This is a loan program approved under federal law, a person can receive the funds for their home.
 Unlike other home equity or mortgage loans, the party does not have to make a monthly loan payment.
-If someone has a valuable home that is paid off or has significant equity, the reverse mortgage can provide a new source retirement funds.
+If someone has a valuable home that is paid off or has significant equity, the reverse mortgage can provide a new source of retirement funds.
 The downside of a reverse mortgage is a bank cannot lend 100% of the value of the equity, the bank will typically only lend 70% of the equity, which ties up funds in the unused equity in the house.
-The borrower remains as the property owner and still must pay utility, maintenance and tax costs.
+The borrower remains as the property owner and still must pay utility, maintenance, and tax costs.
 At the time the homeowner exits the property (either through death or moving elsewhere), the reverse mortgage amount must either be repaid, or the Bank will then sell the property to recoup the loan.
-The home can be passed on an inherited, but the reverse mortgage loan must be repaid.
+The home can be passed on and inherited, but the reverse mortgage loan must be repaid.
 If the goal is to have increased funds for retirement planning, a reverse mortgage can make sense.
-If the goal is to pass a property on as an inherited assets, or to have the flexibility of using a home as an asset when entering a nursing home, then a reverse mortgage is not the right tool.
+If the goal is to pass a property on as an inherited asset or to have the flexibility of using a home as an asset when entering a nursing home, then a reverse mortgage is not the right tool.

-IS AN INSTALLMENT PURCHASE AGREEMENT OR LEASE PURCHASE AGREEMENT A SMART WAY TO SELL MY PROPERTY?
+IS AN INSTALLMENT PURCHASE AGREEMENT OR LEASE-PURCHASE AGREEMENT A SMART WAY TO SELL MY PROPERTY?

-Too often, the answer to this question is no. If a buyer cannot qualify for bank financing or assemble funds for purchase, they can ask the seller to play the role of the bank and fund the deal through a long-term purchase contract.
+Too often, the answer to this question is no. If a buyer cannot qualify for bank financing or assemble funds for the purchase, they can ask the seller to play the role of the bank and fund the deal through a long-term purchase contract.
 These are often riddled with problems.
 It is a warning sign, if someone has credit problems and cannot qualify for a loan, it is not a strong indicator that the loan will be repaid on time.
 The Law Offices of Scott G. Hoh does prepare Installment Purchase Agreements, typically for commercial properties and for Landlords that want to sell properties and get out of the rental business.
 If that is the case, it is critically important to have an experienced law firm.
-The loan agreement must clarify which party is responsible for paying insurance, taxes and utilities.
+The loan agreement must clarify which party is responsible for paying insurance, taxes, and utilities.
 There also must be a clear accounting system to keep track of the loan balance.
-Poorly written agreements frequently result in a default and litigation.
-In sum, Installment Purchase Agreements have significant risks and are not recommended, but in other instances, this may the only way to sell a property.
-If that is the case, an iron clad agreement from an experienced law firm is crucial.
+Poorly written agreements frequently result in default and litigation.
+In sum, Installment Purchase Agreements have significant risks and are not recommended, but in other instances, this may be the only way to sell a property.
+If that is the case, an iron-clad agreement from an experienced law firm is crucial.

 As poet Robert Frost wrote, “Good fences make good neighbors.”
 The exact boundary line between properties can cause problems, particularly if the survey or legal description is unclear or contains errors.
-As part of our tool box of real estate services, a qualified real estate attorney can help resolve disputes and problems associated with disputed boundaries.
+As part of our toolbox of real estate services, a qualified real estate attorney can help resolve disputes and problems associated with disputed boundaries.

 AS A LANDLORD, WHAT ARE THE STEPS TO LEGALLY EVICT SOMEONE FROM MY RENTAL PROPERTY?

-The Law Offices of Scott G. Hoh represents many landlord and property investment clients.
+The Law Offices of Scott G. Hoh represent many landlord and property, investment clients.
 Scott Hoh and his wife own and operate their own rental properties, and know the difficulties of being a landlord.
 The Pennsylvania Landlord-Tenant Act as well as other civil procedure rules have very specific requirements for the legal eviction of a Tenant.
 The law attempts to balance rights between Landlords and Tenants.
 Also, other federal and state fair housing laws and related statutes apply to Landlord-Tenant matters.
 We can help expedite the eviction process.
 It is illegal for a Landlord to take matters into their own hands and force the removal of a nonpaying Tenant.

 I OWN SEVERAL RENTAL INVESTMENTS, WHAT IS THE BEST WAY TO PROTECT MY PROPERTIES?

 The Law Offices of Scott G. Hoh works with real estate investors and Landlords, with the goal of keeping Landlords out of trouble and helping to improve the return on investment in managing rental properties.
-It is easy to set up an LLC or other corporate entity and it is important that the new LLC is set up prior to purchase.
+It is easy to set up an LLC or other corporate entity and it is important that the new LLC is set up prior to purchasing.
 In general, it is OK to have several properties under a single LLC, but when the number of properties exceeds 7 or 8, it makes sense to form a different LLC.
 Insurance is a great hedge against liability.
-Regardless of the form of ownership, work with an experience real estate investor's insurance brokerage to make sure an umbrella insurance policy is in place to have ample coverage for all rentals.
+Regardless of the form of ownership, work with an experienced real estate investor's insurance brokerage to make sure an umbrella insurance policy is in place to have ample coverage for all rentals.